 The Agency assists industrial and commercial participants through a "straight lease" transactional structure which provides tax benefits to participants to incentivize the acquisition and capital improvement of their facilities.
 Apart from the issuance of bonds to refund governmental bonds (including bonds for Yankee Stadium, LLC and Queens Baseball Stadium), the Agency has chosen not to issue new bonds.
 In addition to the issuance of tax-exempt and taxable bonds for certain transactions, the Agency may provide one or more of the following tax benefits: partial exemption from mortgage recording tax; payments in lieu of real property taxes (PILOT) that are less than full taxes; and exemption from City and State sales and use taxes as applied to construction materials and machinery and equipment.
-During the year ended June 30, 2022, IDA did not issue any tax-exempt bonds; during the year ended June 30, 2021, IDA closed on two tax-exempt bond issues.
+During the years ended June 30, 2023 and 2022, IDA did not issue any tax-exempt bonds.